MatthewMariner/SiteMapperChromeExtension/PrivacyPolicy.md

 The Site Structure Navigator extension:

 - Does not collect any personal information
-- Does not track your browsing history
+- Does not track your browsing history across sites
-- Does not store any user data
-- Does not use cookies
 - Does not transmit any data to external servers
+- Does not use cookies or tracking mechanisms
+- Does not share data with third parties
 - Processes all information locally within your browser

 ### Website Access